wp-plugins/effect-maker/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added the new effect Rotating Gallery (now a total of 6 effects)
+* Bug when displaying too many effects in a category fixed and horizontal category bar is now displaying tooltips
+* Bug in single file fields fixed which was causing empty values to be generated
+* Added support for constant fields (not customizable by the user) which were needed for effects using support images
+* Added feature to check for new images added into the media library every 15 seconds
+* Centering bug in Image Fader fixed

 = 1.0.3 =
 * Tested and works for Wordpress version 4.1

 = 1.0.2 =
-* Site breaking bug fixed which affected sites running earlier PHP versions.
+* Site breaking bug fixed which could affected sites running earlier PHP versions.

 = 1.0.1 =
 * Reload button feature fixed.